tommyrharper/mathfluent-scrap/bootstrap_prompt.md

 # Overview & Goals

-- A responsive “Question → Review → Complete” workflow for math questions.
+- A responsive “Question 1 → Question 2" workflow for math questions.
 - Store and validate drawings (canvas base64) in a mock correctness flow.
 - Future-proof design for potential database/auth integrations.